cjami/CurrencyConverter/README.md

 The app features offline functionality.

-The app is unit tested and has a simple integration/instrumented test.
-This integration test demonstrates the use of a MockWebServer and appropriate idling of RxJava calls.
+The app is unit tested and has a simple integration/instrumented test that demonstrates the use of a MockWebServer and appropriate idling of RxJava calls.